Growli

 Light

-Bird of paradise is a sun-lover and needs the brightest spot in the home to thrive.
+Bird of paradise needs sun on the leaves, not just bright ambient room light.
 The brightest spot in your home — several hours of direct sun.
 Insufficient light prevents flowering and produces leggy growth.
-Indoors that almost always means a south or west-facing windowsill in the northern hemisphere.
-Plants moved abruptly from low light to direct sun will scorch — acclimate them over 7-10 days by giving a little more sun each day.
+A south or west-facing windowsill in the northern hemisphere is the default; anywhere else, expect the plant to stretch and pale out within a season.

 Watering

 Water bird of paradise when the top 3 cm of soil is dry, every 7-10 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Soak thoroughly and let excess drain.
 Reduce watering in winter dormancy.

 Soil and pot